A continuity for the partnership between MGI and BIP+ and another step towards the future for the Bordeaux port community

 BIP+ has confirmed its commitment in digital excellence in Bordeaux by renewing its partnership with MGI, for another 10 years.

-Ci5 will quickly replace the old AP+ Cargo Community System, with the launch slated for 15 September 2020, when all goods will start being processed in Ci5.
+Ci5 will quickly replace the old AP+ Port Community System, with the launch slated for 15 September 2020, when all goods will start being processed in Ci5.
 It will remain connected and integrated into VIGIE-SIP, the port community system (PCS) developed by the Bordeaux Maritime Port.

 MGI’s teams will be all hands-on deck to provide seamless service continuity and smooth migration, as well as ensure that systems remain fully operational.
 From the projects division to the technical department, developers, integrators and testers are all working hard from their homes.
 On 1 September, MGI’s training instructors will start training all of the port’s users on the new software.
 For 10 days, shipping agents and consignees, freight forwarders, transport companies, terminal operators, customs officials and port authority staff will receive MGI assistance to support them through the deployment and operation of Ci5.